orsissimo/cybersec-privacy-tips/Qubes-Setup.md

 solc --version
 ```

-### Python 3.9 Setup:
+### Python Setup:

-It is recommended to use Python 3.9.
+It is recommended to use Python 3.9 (Comes by default with Debian 11).

 Install `python3-venv` and create a virtual environment:

 ```bash
 sudo apt-get install python3-venv